Reap’s Mission

 Agriculture & Agritourism

-REAP will support a strong local agriculture economy including hemp, assist agritourism enterprises and bring cultural arts to the region.
+REAP will support a strong local agriculture economy including hemp, assist agritourism enterprises and bring cultural arts to the region including regenerative methods and technology, outdoor recreation, THC and cultural arts.”

 Education